 Getting Out Of An Abusive Relationship

 Getting out of an abusive relationship can be incredibly difficult for many reasons.
 If you or someone you love is the victim of abuse, you need to seek legal counsel from attorneys who understand New Jersey’s domestic violence laws.
-At Tournour Law in East Brunswick, New Jersey, family law attorney Frank Tournour understands how frightening and destructive these situations can become.
+At Tournour Law in East Brunswick, we can help.
+Our family law attorney, Frank Tournour, understands how frightening and destructive these situations can become.
 He will do everything in his power to protect you and your loved ones during this time.
-Contact our law office online or call 732-913-3634 to schedule a consultation.
-Frank Tournour can help to uphold your right to safety under New Jersey’s domestic violence laws.

 Signs Of An Abusive Relationship